ericyd/blog/content/-draft-2024-in-review-my-favorite-album-releases.md

     * https://tidal.com/browse/album/327318531
     * Very, very good!
 I am feeling like I'll want to buy this on Bandcamp
     * Groovy, smooth, and fukin' cool
+    * I've listened to this several times recently and it _really_ holds up, this is agreat album.
 * _MINT JAMS(Live)_, Casiopea
     * https://tidal.com/browse/album/157660479
     * super fun classic funk/prog/jams!